mfraser4/comp-151-project-3/README.md

 ## Optimal Parameters

-The following configuration on my machine has proven to be one of the best configurations for finding a near-optimal solution.
+The following configuration on the developer's machine has proven to be one of the best configurations for finding a near-optimal solution.
 It is difficult to find one true configuration that solves all optimally without taking an excessive amount of time to run, as a graph's layout can change the effectiveness of a configuration.